Divine-Star-Software/DivineVoxelEngine/README.md

 Divine Voxel Engine Assets © 2022 by Lucas Damian Johnson is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/

 All assets for the engine are copyright by Divine Star.
-You can use them for your own testing but you can not use them in any commerical produc.
+You can use them for your own testing but you can not use them in any commerical product.